 The Company may also from time to time repurchase its common stock or seek to retire or purchase outstanding debt through open market purchases, privately negotiated transactions, or otherwise.
 Share repurchases and retirement of debt, if any, will depend on prevailing market conditions, liquidity requirements, contractual restrictions, and other factors.
 The amounts involved may be material.
-As of July 29, 2017, just under \$1.2 billion remained available under the Company's current share repurchase program.
+As of October 28, 2017, approximately \$863 million remained available under the Company's current \$1.2 billion share repurchase program.

 As discussed further in the Legal Proceedings note under "Item 1.
 Financial Statements," during the second quarter of 2017, in connection with our pension litigation, we recorded a pre-tax charge of \$50 million (\$30 million after-tax or \$0.23 per diluted share).
 The Company previously recorded a pre-tax charge of \$100 million during 2015.
-This period's charge reflects the Company's revised estimate of its exposure for the matter, bringing the total pre-tax amount accrued to \$150 million.
+The second quarter 2017 charge reflects the Company's revised estimate of its exposure for the matter, bringing the total pre-tax amount accrued to \$150 million.
 In light of the uncertainties involved in this matter, there is no assurance that the ultimate resolution will not differ from the amount currently accrued by us.
-The total accrual of \$150 million has been classified as a long-term liability due to the uncertainty involved with the resolution of this litigation.
-The pension plan is currently sufficiently funded to initially absorb a \$150 million liability and, accordingly, we currently do not contributions to the pension plan are dependent on the funded status of the plan and various other factors, such as interest rates and the performance of the plan's assets.
+The total accrual of \$150 million has been classified as a long-term liability due to the uncertainty involved with the resolution of this litigation, as the appeal process may be lengthy.
+The pension plan is currently sufficiently funded to initially absorb a \$150 million liability and, accordingly, we currently do not anticipate the need to make any pension contributions in the near term in connection with this matter.
+The timing and the amount of contributions to the pension plan are dependent on the funded status of the plan and various other factors, such as interest rates and the performance of the plan's assets.